NICOCODIGO/Dispatch-NYC-bike/README.md

 ## What this app does with it

 Dispatch reads that feed every minute and turns each station into something a person can act on.
-The row above becomes:
+The station in the JSON above comes out looking like this:

-> **88** &nbsp; **Park Ave & E 41 St** — Manhattan · 109 docks, all of them empty
+> **88** &nbsp; **Park Ave & E 41 St** · Manhattan · 109 docks, all of them empty
 > *Nobody can rent here.* → **drop 55 bikes**

 Same data.
 Now it's a decision.

-Four things happen to get there:
+Four things happen along the way.

-**1. Name the failure.** Zero bikes and zero docks are opposite emergencies that need opposite trucks — one needs bikes delivered, the other needs them taken away.
-The feed treats both as just numbers.
-The app separates them, and colours them differently everywhere: warm means *nobody can rent*, cool means *nobody can return*.
+**1. Name the failure.** A station with no bikes and a station with no free docks are opposite emergencies, and they need opposite trucks.
+One needs bikes delivered, the other needs bikes taken away.
+The feed treats both as ordinary numbers.
+The app splits them apart and colours them differently everywhere it shows them: warm means *nobody can rent*, cool means *nobody can return*.

-**2. Score how much it matters, 0 to 100.** Higher is worse.
-A big station failing strands more riders than a small one, so size counts.
-A reading from 40 minutes ago is less trustworthy than one from 40 seconds ago, so freshness counts.
-A station that's been broken for hours is worse than one that just tipped over, so *duration* counts.
+**2. Score how bad it is, 0 to 100.** Higher is worse.
+Three things move the number. **Size**, because a big station failing strands more riders than a small one. **Freshness**, because a reading from 40 minutes ago deserves less trust than one from 40 seconds ago. **Duration**, because a station that's been empty for hours is in worse shape than one that just tipped over.

-**3. Draw a line.** At **55 or above**, the board says send a truck.
-Below that, a station is drifting but still serving people on both sides.
+**3. Draw a line.** At **55 and above**, the board says send a truck.
+Below that, a station is drifting but people can still rent and return.
 Above **70** it's critical and jumps the queue.

-**4. Show its work.** Every score opens into a receipt showing the arithmetic — every number that fed in, and where each one came from.
-There's a "scoring method" page listing every constant in the model, each tagged **measured**, **reasoned**, or **guess**.
+**4. Show the work.** Every score opens into a receipt: the arithmetic, every number that fed into it, and where each of those numbers came from.
+There's a whole page listing every constant in the model, each one tagged **measured**, **reasoned**, or **guess**.

 That last part matters more than it sounds.
-A dashboard that hands you a confident number you can't interrogate is asking to be either obeyed blindly or ignored.
-This one tells you, unprompted, that the 55 line is a guess nobody has validated yet — and that with ~750 stations qualifying against a fleet that can finish maybe sixteen truckloads a shift, the threshold isn't even the thing limiting you. **Capacity is.** Moving the line changes the number you report, not the work that gets done.
+A dashboard that hands you a confident number you can't check is asking to be either obeyed blindly or ignored completely.
+This one tells you up front that the 55 line is a guess nobody has validated yet, and that the line isn't really what's limiting you anyway.
+Around 750 stations qualify on a normal afternoon.
+A fleet can finish maybe sixteen truckloads in a shift. **Capacity is the constraint, not the threshold.** Moving the line changes the number you report at the end of the day, not the work that actually gets done.

 ---

 ## Where the data lies to you

 Public data always sounds cleaner than it is.
-Every item below is something that only showed up by reading the actual live numbers and comparing them to reality — none of it is written down in the official documentation.
+Everything below turned up by reading the live numbers and checking them against reality.
+None of it is written down in the official documentation.

 - **Some stations say they last reported in 1970.** 91 of them have no real timestamp.
-A few publish a placeholder date that's meant to mean *"never reported"*, but if you take it literally it reads as decades old.
-Those stations then shoot to the top of the list looking like emergencies when really nobody has heard from them at all.
+A few publish a placeholder date that's meant to say *"never reported"*, but read literally it comes out as decades ago.
+Those stations then rocket to the top of the list looking like emergencies, when the truth is that nobody has heard from them at all.

 - **Stations disagree with themselves.** 706 of the 2,509 report a bike count and a dock count that don't add up to the size they claim to be.
-A station might say it holds 73 bikes, then report 11 bikes and 56 free docks — which is 67, not 73.
-So "how full is this?" gets measured against the slots actually working, not the number on the label.
-Otherwise a station that's physically packed shows up as half empty.
+A station might say it holds 73 bikes, then report 11 bikes and 56 free docks.
+That's 67, not 73.
+So "how full is this?" gets measured against the slots that are actually working, not the number on the label.
+Otherwise a station that's physically jammed shows up as half empty.

-- **The feed doesn't know what a borough is.** There's no borough field at all — just a few vague regions and some leftover test entries.
-Every station's borough here is worked out from its map coordinates.
+- **The feed doesn't know what a borough is.** There's no borough field in it at all, just a few vague regions and some leftover test entries.
+Every borough in this app is worked out from the station's map coordinates.

-- **A truck can't fix everything.** Some stations aren't out of bikes, they're *broken* — switched off, or the dock itself has failed.
-Driving a van full of bikes there accomplishes nothing.
-Those get routed to a separate maintenance list instead of clogging up the dispatch queue.
+- **A truck can't fix everything.** Some stations aren't out of bikes, they're broken.
+Switched off, or the dock hardware itself has failed.
+Driving a van full of bikes there accomplishes nothing, so those get routed to a separate maintenance list instead of clogging up the dispatch queue.

 - **A dead battery still counts as a bike.** This one can't be fixed from this data at all.
-The feed says how many e-bikes are at a station, but not how much charge they have.
-Citi Bike's own app will tell you a station has five e-bikes with 33, 16, 11, 2 and 2 miles of range left — two of those are basically unusable.
-This dashboard counts all five as available bikes.
-So the board can say a station is fine when a rider walking up would disagree.
+The feed says how many e-bikes are sitting at a station, but not how much charge they have.
+Citi Bike's own app will tell you a station has five e-bikes with 33, 16, 11, 2 and 2 miles of range left, and two of those are effectively unusable.
+This dashboard counts all five as available.
+So the board can call a station healthy when a rider walking up to it would strongly disagree.

 ### One more thing worth being clear about

-This covers **Citi Bike only.** It doesn't include private rental shops, and it doesn't include the dockless scooter and bike companies — those aren't in this feed and never will be.
+This covers **Citi Bike only.** It doesn't include private rental shops, and it doesn't include the dockless scooter and bike companies, which aren't in this feed and never will be.
 Citi Bike also doesn't serve Staten Island at all.

-The 2,509 stations break down as Brooklyn 894, Manhattan 681, Queens 457,
-Bronx 367, Jersey City 76, Hoboken 34 — so two of the six areas aren't even in New York.
+The 2,509 stations break down like this: Brooklyn 894, Manhattan 681, Queens 457, Bronx 367, Jersey City 76, Hoboken 34.
+Two of those six places aren't even in New York.

 ---